 The Early Years

-Open enrollment for the Roots and Shoots program begins Tuesday, May 27th.
+Open enrollment for the Spring Session of the Roots and Shoots program begins Wednesday, December 10th.
 Contact Donna Stusser, at 707-575-7194 ext.
 129, to discuss class availability.
-You may also Click Here to download the 2014-15 Roots and Shoots class schedule and sign up form.
+You may also Click Here to download the Spring 2015 Roots and Shoots class schedule and sign-up form.